jlengstorf/code.lengstorf.com/content/blog/learn-rollup-js.md

 seo_title = "How to Bundle JavaScript With Rollup — Step-by-Step Tutorial" description = "Learn how to use Rollup as a smaller, more efficient alternative to webpack and Browserify to bundle JavaScript files in this step-by-step tutorial series."

+title = "Rollup.js Tutorial"
-title = "Tutorial: How to Bundle JavaScript With Rollup" subtitle = "Learn how to use Rollup as a smaller, more efficient alternative to webpack and Browserify to bundle JavaScript files in this step-by-step tutorial series."
+subtitle = "Learn how to use Rollup as a smaller, more efficient alternative to webpack and Browserify to bundle JavaScript files in this step-by-step tutorial series."

 slug = "learn-rollup-js"
 series = "rollup"
+series_title = "How to Set Up Smaller, More Efficient JavaScript Bundling Using Rollup" series_order = 1

 images = [
     "/images/learn-rollup-js.jpg"